 Beginning with the first day of classes, students who drop below full-time or drop below their originally-registered credit levels may be assessed a tuition penalty.
 Adjustments for tuition will be determined on the effective date of the drop.
 Any adjustment of charges will be made according to Penn State's Tuition Adjustment Schedule (for the most current schedule, refer to the Tuition Adjustment Policy).
 Adjustments are only made on tuition.
-Information technology, activities, and facilities fees are non-refundable.
+Information technology, activities, facilities, and international undergraduate student fees are non-refundable.

 There is a $6.00 processing fee for each course late add and late drop.
 This fee can be paid via the student's Bursar Account on eLion, Office of the Bursar, or via the student's next billing statement on eLion.
 There is no processing fee for schedule adjustments during the drop/add period.
 Any adjustments of tuition charges will be made according to the Tuition Adjustment Policy.

 Financial Aid SAP Requirement

 Students who are considering reducing their credit load after classes begin should consult with staff in the Office of Student Aid.
 Each semester, the highest number of credits a student has on his/her schedule during the drop/add period is used when calculating a student's satisfactory academic progress (SAP) for federal financial aid eligibility.
 Dropping courses, either during the regular or late drop period, withdrawing, or failing a class can all have negative impacts on a student's current and future financial aid status.